GlenGGG/DR-GCN/README.md

 # DR-GCN
 Dyadic Relational Graph Convolutional Network (DR-GCN) for skeleton based interaction recognition.

+Two Stream Dyadic Relational AGCN (2s-DRAGCN) in our paper can be found in [here](https://github.com/GlenGGG/2s-DRAGCN).

 This repository is based on [mmskeleton](https://github.com/open-mmlab/mmskeleton).

 ![An illustration of DR-GCN's model sturcture.](/resource/pic/structure.jpg)